 “The intelligent mind knows everything but what’s good for it.
 The happy mind knows what’s good for it above everything.”

-If you want to know more about why highly intelligent people struggle to find happiness in life, then check this video out below:
+If you want to know more about why highly intelligent people tend to be unhappy in life, then check this video out below: